-Below is my interview with writer, Amanda Clay, along with a link to her book, Rebel Song.
+Below is my interview with one such writer, Amanda Clay, along with a link to her book, Rebel Song.
 Check it out along with her social media links below!

 1. How many books have you written and where can you buy them?

 I have one book currently available to purchase.
 It’s available on Amazon for now.
-After June 12, 2014, it will be available through Barns and Noble, iTunes, Smashwords and Kobo, as well as my website.
+After June 12, 2014, it will be available through Barnes and Noble, iTunes, Smashwords and Kobo, as well as my website.